codepath/android_guides/Working-with-the-Soft-Keyboard.md

 ## Showing the Keyboard when Activity Starts

 Although Android gives focus to the first text field in your layout when the activity starts, it does not show the input method.
-To show the input method when your activity starts, add the android:windowSoftInputMode attribute to the <activity> element with the "stateVisible" value.
-For example:
+To show the input method when your activity starts, add the [android:windowSoftInputMode](http://developer.android.com/guide/topics/manifest/activity-element.html#wsoft) attribute to the `<activity>` element with the `"stateVisible"` value within the Android manifest.
 Check out [this guide](http://developer.android.com/training/keyboard-input/visibility.html#ShowOnStart) for more details.

 ## Showing Soft Keyboard in Code